 Grilling Safety Tips

-In the interest of everyone having a safe and enjoyable outdoor grilling season, the Arlington County Fire Department would like to share some information on open flame cooking devices.
+In the interest of everyone having a safe and enjoyable outdoor grilling season, we would like to share some information on open flame cooking devices.

 Grills must be used outdoors.
 Use of a grill indoors or in any enclosed space, such as tents, garages, etc. poses both a fire hazard and risk of exposure to toxic gases and potential asphyxiation.